Gnosticism in modern times: Modern sex magic associated with Gnosticism

-The use of the term 'gnostic' by sexual magic groups is a modern phenomenon.
-Hugh Urban concludes that, "despite the very common use of sexual symbolism throughout Gnostic texts, there is little evidence (apart from the accusations of the early church) that the Gnostics engaged in any actual performance of sexual rituals, and certainly not anything resembling modern sexual magic."
-Modern sexual magic began with Paschal Beverly Randolph.
-The connection to Gnosticism came by way of the French Gnostic Church with its close ties to the strong esoteric current in France, being part of the same highly interconnected milieu of esoteric societies and orders from which the most influential of sexual magic orders arose, the Ordo Templi Orientis (Order of Oriental Templars, OTO).
+The association of the term gnostic with sexual magic is a modern phenomenon, emerging primarily in the context of 19th- and 20th-century esoteric revival movements.
+As religious studies scholar Hugh Urban observes, "despite the very common use of sexual symbolism throughout Gnostic texts, there is little evidence (apart from the accusations of the early church) that the Gnostics engaged in any actual performance of sexual rituals, and certainly not anything resembling modern sexual magic."